kbss-cvut/Semantic-STAMP-tools/inbas-reporting-tool/README.md

 ## Developing the Application

 To run the application locally, start JS compile watcher by running `npm start` from `app/root/src/main/webapp`.
 The watcher will recompile JS whenever a change is made to the UI code.
-Because IDEA and Tomcat sometimes have trouble spotting the upgraded JS bundle, it is good to do a refresh (Ctrl + Alt + Y) of the `bundle.js` file.
+Because IDEA and Tomcat sometimes have trouble spotting the updated JS bundle, it is good to do a refresh (Ctrl + Alt + Y) of the `bundle.js` file.
 Then update the server resources as usual (by using Ctrl + F10).

+Another possibility is to tell the watcher to put the compiled bundle directly into `target/inbas-reporting-tool-$version$/js`, where it is automatically picked up by Tomcat.

 Running the application is simple, just build it with maven and deploy the artifact into you application server.